Best Safety Razor for the Money – Top Options of 2017

 In your quest to find the best safety razor for an ultimate satisfying shave every time, you need to know about the brands that have well established themselves for the quality and design of their products.
 If you’re a newbie, perfecting the technique of wet shaving is certainly going to take a while.
 In this article, I have attempted to jot down all the necessary information regarding safety razors, including the guidelines to follow during the shopping, benefits of using a razor, a comprehensive list of the best value for money products and everything in between you need to know to make an informed decision.

-Reviews of the Best Safety Razors of 2016
+List of the Best Safety Razors of 2017

 Merkur “Futur” Safety Razor Satin Finish